renehorstmann/rhc/style.md

 ```

 #### <a name="S-err-run_time"></a> Run Time
-There are two versions of run time erros.
+There are two versions of runtime errors.
 Predictable errors and "Should not happen" errors.
 The "Should not happen" errors should let the program or module die.
 In order to do this, we can raise a signal.